What are baby sleep habits?

 Music and mobiles

-If your baby’s sleep habit is going to sleep with music playing or a mobile moving above the cot, it’s probably best to stop using music or mobiles at bedtime – especially if you have to get out of bed to turn the music or mobile back on in the night.
+If your baby’s sleep habit is going to sleep with music playing or a mobile moving above the cot, it’s probably best to turn off the music or mobile when your child goes to sleep.

 Night feeds

-If your baby routinely falls asleep at the breast or with the bottle, your baby might depend on feeding to get to sleep.
+If your baby routinely falls asleep at the breast or with the bottle, your baby might depend on feeding to get to sleep at the start of the night and during the night.

-From six months of age, if your baby is developing well, it’s OK to think about night weaning for breastfed babies and phasing out night feeds for bottle-fed babies.
+If your baby is developing well, it’s OK to think about phasing out night feeds for bottle-fed babies from 6 months and breastfed babies from 12 months.

 But if you’re comfortable with feeding your baby during the night, there’s no hurry to phase out night feeds.
 You can choose what works best for you and your baby.

-Rocking, cuddling or going to sleep in the family room
+Rocking, cuddling, moving or going to sleep in the family room

-It can help to put your baby to bed drowsy but awake.
-This gives your baby the chance to associate falling asleep with being in bed.
+Hands-on settling and putting your baby to bed drowsy but awake can help your baby learn to associate falling asleep with being in bed.
 And it means your baby will be more likely to settle themselves when they wake in bed in the night.

 Looking after yourself